How to Get Customer Feedback: 7 Effective Tips

 Creating a feedback chatbot can be simple and easy.
 The video below will teach you how to build a “5-star review chatbot” which can transfer over to a feedback bot for your business.

 The best part about creating a feedback bot is that you can handle negative feedback right away.
-If someone leaves a 1 or 2 star review, you can notify an administrator and they can either respond in Live Chat or via email or text, and address the problem.
+If someone leaves negative feedback, such as a 1 or 2 star review, you can notify an administrator and they can either respond in Live Chat or via email or text, and address the problem.

 It’s a win-win for customer service, marketing, product — and all the other teams that rely on customer feedback to make decisions.